7 One-Month Bootcamp

 7.6 After the Bootcamp

-At this point you will have established a baseline and should have become more comfortable with posting.
-Now it is time to find what works for you in a way that you can sustain.
+At this point you should have a feel for what posting is like and be more comfortable with it.
+Now it is time to find a rhythm that works for you and that you can sustain.

 Quality over quantity.
 You do not need to post every day.
 A couple of good posts per week is plenty (and sometimes not even that).